brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
 For this reason I *prefer* a vanilla approach and tend to be fairly tech-agnostic.
 Choosing the *right* tool for the job seems to be a better approach than using a framework for the sake of it. {.call-out}

 Don't get me wrong, JavaScript frameworks certainly have their place and I think they can be wonderfully powerful tools when we keep the end user in mind &mdash; rather than *only* prioritising the developer experience.
 At the moment I'm not sure we're getting that balance quite right.

-{% from "components/core/blockquotes/blockquotes.njk" import blockquote %}
-{%- call blockquote('Kelsey Hightower') -%}
-  Stick to boring architecture for as long as possible, and spend the majority of your time, and resources, building something your customers are willing to pay for.
-{%- endcall %}

-Here's a bit more about some of the [people I've worked with](/work) and what we've built together.

 ---